Hugh Leatherman: Power and infrastructure

 As chairman of the Senate Finance Committee, Leatherman effectively controlled the state budget; South Carolina state Treasurer Curtis Loftis stated in 2020 that "nothing of importance happens in South Carolina without his approval."
 Since joining the General Assembly, Leatherman focused upon infrastructure projects.
 He was instrumental in bringing Boeing to South Carolina in 2009 with a $450 million tax incentives package.
 His Senate portrait unveiled in 2017 included a model Boeing 737 in the background.
 He is also seen as having been instrumental in attracting Honda to Timmonsville by convincing the South Carolina Department of Transportation to build an interchange.
 He also received credit for securing funding for roads which lead to Myrtle Beach.

 Leatherman was criticized for the amount of funding his home district receives from the state budget.
 He brought about massive expenditure in downtown Florence including a $17 million library, an arts center, and a county museum.
-In 2015, he convinced the state Department of Mental Health to change plans for a proposed home for ageing veterans.
+In 2015, he convinced the state Department of Mental Health to change plans for a proposed home for aging veterans.
 The Department subsequently split the large development into two and located one of the new locations in Florence.
 Expansion of the Pamplico Highway attracted particular negative attention.
 A former mayor of Florence, Frank Willis, said that those who live in the Pee Dee had long complained that they had been abandoned by the State, but the game changed when Leatherman took power.

 Leatherman used Richard Quinn's political consulting firm.
 Quinn was indicted in 2017 on charges of criminal conspiracy and illegal lobbying.

 Leatherman was responsible for securing $300 million in state funding for deepening of Charleston Harbor in 2011.
 By the end of 2021, the harbor will be the deepest harbor on the East Coast.
 The Hugh K. Leatherman Port Terminal accompanied the harbor deepening and opened in 2021.
 It was one of the largest economic development projects in the history of South Carolina.